joshnicholas/blog/words/its-about-who-you-know-and-trust.md

 ---
-title: It"s about who you know and trust
+title: Its about who you know and trust
 date: 2019-02-20
 ---